PensionBee/ddd-workshop/README.md

     invoice: await invoiceRepository.findById(data.invoiceId), // Returns an invoice or null
     paymentCard: await paymentCardRepository.findById(data.paymentCardId) // Returns a payment card or null }

-  // Throw if state is invalid.
-  if (!state.invoice) {
+  // We can throw here if the state is invalid. if (!state.invoice) {
     throw new Error("Invoice not found")
   }